ShadoeWraith/chit-chat-bot/README.md

   - Can set a welcome channel, welcome message, and a member role to assign on joining the server.
 * Role assigning
   - Can add/remove roles from a role assign command, where all users can execute /role-assign and pick a role they want.
+* Ability to add a server rules (visual only, the bot will not moderate based on it).
 * Uptime/help commands

 ## How to use